COVID-19: What is Eckhart Public Library Doing?

 The library’s physical spaces are sanitized and cleaned regularly.

 All returned items are sanitized before they are put back on the library shelves.

-Eckhart Public Library's in-person programming has been suspended at this time to prevent the additional spreading of germs.
+Eckhart Public Library’s in-person programming has been suspended to prevent the additional spreading of germs.
+Programming will return indoors when the 7 day individual, positivity rate is under 5% in DeKalb County for two weeks or more.
 Please see our social media for virtual programming and opportunities for library engagement online.